Real Estate

 Understanding CPF Accrued Interest Calculation

-• When you sell your property and use your CPF funds for the purchase, you will accrue interest on the amount withdrawn for each property transaction.
+• When you sell your property and use CPF savings to finance your next property purchase, accrued interest accumulates on the amount withdrawn from your CPF for the transaction.

-• The accrued interest is calculated based on the principal amount withdrawn, the interest rate your CPF account would have earned if it were not withdrawn, and the duration the amount has been withdrawn.
+• The accrued interest is calculated based on the principal amount withdrawn, the prevailing CPF interest rate that the funds would have earned if left untouched, and the duration the amount has been withdrawn.

-• This interest is compounded annually and added to the principal amount, increasing the total amount you need to repay when you sell your property.
+• This interest is compounded annually and added to the principal, increasing the total sum you must repay when you eventually sell your property.

 Impact of Accrued Interest on Your CPF Savings